3000 class railcar: History

-In March 1985, the State Transport Authority (STA) awarded a tender for 20 diesel railcars (eight 3000 class units with a cab at each end and twelve 3100 class with a cab at one end only) to Comeng in Dandenong, Victoria.
+In March 1985, the State Transport Authority (STA) awarded a tender for 20 diesel railcars (eight 3000 class units with a cab at each end and twelve 3100 class with a cab at one end only) to Comeng's Dandenong rolling stock factory.
 The design was based on the stainless steel shell of the Comeng electric train then in production for Melbourne's Public Transport Corporation, but 2.3 m longer and with only two doors per side.
-Because of a contractual requirement to maximise local content, the fit out was conducted at Comeng's Dry Creek facility.
+Because of a contractual requirement to maximise local content, the fit-out was conducted at Comeng's Dry Creek facility.
 The first commenced testing in May 1987, entering service in November 1987.
 The eight 3000s were built first with the first 3100 class completed in mid-1988.
 The last entered service in December 1988.

 In the original contract, there was an option to order 76 further examples.
-However Comeng came back to the STA with a significantly higher price, so the work was put out to tender and a contract for 50 awarded to Clyde Engineering in November 1989.
+However, Comeng came back to the STA with a significantly higher price, so the work was put out to tender, and a contract for 50 was awarded to Clyde Engineering in November 1989.
 Comeng concluded a deal to sell the 3000 class design and tooling.
-However by the time construction commenced, Comeng had sold its Dandenong plant to ABB who backed away from an agreement to hand over the jigs and tooling, so they were built between 1992 and 1996 by Clyde Engineering's Martin & King factory in Somerton, Victoria.
+However by the time construction commenced, Comeng had sold its Dandenong plant to ABB, who backed away from an agreement to hand over the jigs and tooling, so they were built between 1992 and 1996 by Clyde Engineering's Martin & King factory in Somerton, Victoria.

 All were delivered with unpainted stainless steel offset by blue and orange stripes.
-In April 2002 the first was repainted by Bluebird Rail Operations in Adelaide Metro's yellow, blue and red.
+In April 2002, the first was repainted by Bluebird Rail Operations in Adelaide Metro's yellow, blue and red.

-Originally they operated on all Adelaide suburban lines, however since the electrification of the Seaford and Flinders lines in 2014, they have been confined to the Belair, Gawler, Grange and Outer Harbor lines.
-They have on occasions ventured beyond the Adelaide metropolitan area, operating special services to Nuriootpa on the Barossa Valley line and Riverton on the Roseworthy-Peterborough line.
-These tours stopped in the mid 2000s.
+Originally they operated on all Adelaide suburban lines, however since the electrification of the Seaford and Flinders lines in 2014 and Gawler line in 2022, they have been confined primarily to the Belair, Grange, and Outer Harbor lines along with the newly opened Port Dock line.
+They have on occasion ventured beyond the Adelaide metropolitan area, operating special services to Nuriootpa on the Barossa Valley line, Riverton on the Roseworthy-Peterborough line and Balaklava on the Hamley Bridge–Gladstone line.
+These tours stopped by the mid 2000s.